What is Senior Isolation, and What Can You do to Help?

 How to Help Lonely or Isolated Seniors Reconnect

 Body image doesn’t get as much attention as other aging concerns, but it can be a major contributing factor to senior isolation.
 Older adults may become self-conscious about their appearance to the point that they avoid social interactions entirely.
 Compliments and positive comments about your loved one’s appearance can go a long way and may even provide a boost of self-esteem and self-confidence that helps your loved one get out and reconnect with the world.
-Researchers have also found that boosting self-esteem can buffer potential health threats in seniors.
+Science Daily reports that researchers have also found that boosting self-esteem can buffer potential health threats in seniors.

 Taking care of an animal can combat senior isolation and loneliness in many ways.
 For seniors who are healthy enough to engage in physical activity, having a dog means going on walks and visiting dog parks—in other words, getting out of the house.
 Pets also serve as a social icebreaker and can make it easier for seniors to strike up conversations with strangers.
 If your loved one is not capable or willing to care for a pet on their own, check to see if there are any volunteer organizations in your city that match therapy animals with homebound seniors for weekly visits, such as Therapy Dogs International and Caregiver Canines.
 Animal companionship alone may be enough to help ward off feelings of isolation and loneliness.